-In elementary classes (those axiomatizable in first-order logic), indiscernibles exists because of Ramsey's Theorem.
+In elementary classes (those axiomatizable in first-order logic), indiscernibles exist because of Ramsey's Theorem and compactness.
 Moving to more complicated index classes $\cK$, the combinatorics necessary to build generalized indiscernibles from $\cK$ are exactly the same as requiring that $\cK$ be the directed colimits of a Ramsey class $\cK_0$ (see \cite[Theorem 4.31]{s-nip-collapse}).
-Roughly, this means that $\cK_0$ is a collection of structures in a finite relational language such that if one fixes $n, c< \omega$ and $N \in \cK_0$, then for all large enough (still finite) $M \in \cK_0$ and all colorings of $n$-tuples from $M$ with $c$ colors, there is a monochromatic copy of $N$.
 In both of these constructions, restriction to finite structures is sufficient to build indiscernibles because the compactness theorem reduces satisfiability to satisfiability of finite sets.

 The study of nonelementary classes typically focuses on those axiomatizable in nice logics beyond first-order and, slightly more broadly, on Abstract Elementary Classes.
-Abstract Elementary Classes (introduced by Shelah \cite{sh88}) give an axiomatic framework for a class of structures $\bK$ and a strong substructure notion $\prec_\bK$ meant to encompass a wide variety nonelementary classes.
-A key feature of nonelementary classes is that the lack the structure that the compactness theorem endows on elementary classes.
+Abstract Elementary Classes (introduced by Shelah \cite{sh88}) give an axiomatic framework for a class of structures $\bK$ and a strong substructure notion $\prec_\bK$ meant to encompass a wide variety of nonelementary classes.
+A key feature of nonelementary classes is that they lack the structure that the compactness theorem endows on elementary classes.
 Indeed, Lindstr\"{o}m's Theorem \cite{l-lindstrom} says that no logic stronger than first-order can satisfy the classical (countable) compactness theorem and the downward L\"{o}wenheim-Skolem property.
-In practice, stronger logics tend to fail compactness (the cofinality quantifier logics $\bL(Q^{\cof}_\alpha)$ are a notable exception \cite{sh43}).
+In practice, stronger logics tend to fail compactness (the cofinality quantifier logics $\bL(Q^{\cof}_\alpha)$ are a notable exception \cite{sh43, b-cofquant}).
 Thus, different methods are necessary to build indiscernibles in Abstract Elementary Classes.